 With Summer on the horizon and temperatures rising, we thought we’d discuss our top dog grooming tips for the Summer months.
 There are a number of things to consider at this time of year, such as keeping your dog cool and keeping ticks and other insects at bay.
 Read on to find out more about adapting your grooming regime for the Summer.

-Top Dog Grooming Tips for the Summer
+Top Dog Grooming Tips For The Summer

-Brushing your dog - It’s important to remember that our pets have inbuilt cooling systems.
+It’s important to remember that our pets have inbuilt cooling systems.
 It may be tempting to clipper your dog, but this isn’t always necessary.
 You may think that shaving your dog will keep them cool, but unless your dog is used to being clipped it can actually cause discomfort and lead to skin problems.
 Instead, go for a nice trim and a good brushing routine to keep your dog’s coat Summer-ready.

 Brushing your dog is good for them at all times of year, to help keep the coat tangle-free and glossy, but it’s essential during the warmer months when your dog will naturally shed more than usual.
 Using the correct tools and brushing well will help to remove any winter undercoat and prevent excessive moulting.